TartanMalcolm/Dreamcatching/Card Game/TracerBullet21/sequenceChartBot.md

 ### 28. **Entity**
    - **Description**: All Actors, GPTs, and parts of the Dreamcatcher system that can make a state change of any kind.

+---

+### sequenceTest:

+The following is an example of the format ONLY.
+This is what to expect from a sequenceTest.